 The U.S.S.R. thus embodies terrific contradictions.
 But it still remains a degenerated workers' state.
 Such is the social diagnosis.
-The political prognosis has an alternative character: either the bureaucracy becoming ever more the organ of the world bourgeoisia in the workers' state, will everthrow the new forms of property and plunge the country back to capitalism; or the working class will crush the bureaucracy

-, and open the way to socialism.
+The political prognosis has an alternative character: either the bureaucracy, becoming ever more the organ of the world bourgeoisie in the workers' state, will overthrow the new forms of property and plunge the country back to capitalism; or the working class will crush the bureaucracy and open the way to socialism.

-To the sections of the Fourth International, the Moscow trials came not as a surprise and not as a result of the personal madness of the Kremlin dictator, but as the legitimate off-spring of Thermider.
+To the sections of the Fourth International, the Moscow trials came not as a surprise and not as a result of the personal madness of the Kremlin dictator, but as the legitimate off-spring of the Thermidor.
 They grew out of the unbearable conflicts within the Soviet bureaucracy itself, which, in turn, mirror the contradictions between the bureaucracy and the people, as well as the deepening antagonisms among the "people" themselves.
-The bloody "fantastic" nature of the trials gives the measure of the intensity of the contradictions and by the same token prediets the approach of the donouoment...
+The bloody "fantastic" nature of the trials gives the measure of the intensity of the contradictions and by the same token predicts the approach of the denouement.

-The public utterances of former foreign representatives of the Kremlin, who refused to return to Moscow, irrefutably confirm in their own way that all shades of political thought are to be found among the bureaucracy; from genuine Bolshevism (Ignace Reiss) to complete fascism (F. Butenko).
-The revolutionary elements within the bureaucracy, only a small minority, reflect, passively it is true, the socialist interests of the preletariet.
+The public utterances of former foreign representatives of the Kremlin, who refused to return to Moscow, irrefutably confirm in their own way that all shades of political thought are to be found among the bureaucracy: from genuine Bolshevism (Ignace Reiss) to complete fascism (F. Butenko).
+The revolutionary elements within the bureaucracy, only a small minority, reflect, passively it is true, the socialist interests of the proletariat.
 The fascist, counter-revolutionary elements, growing uninterruptedly, express with ever greater consistency the interests of world imperialism.
-These candidates for the role of compraders consider, not without reason, that the new ruling layer can insure their nesitions of privilege only through rejection of nationalization, collectivization and monopoly of foreign trade in the name of the assimilation of "Western civilization," i.e., capitalism.
+These candidates for the role of compradores consider, not without reason, that the new ruling layer can insure their positions of privilege only through rejection of nationalization, collectivization and monopoly of foreign trade in the name of the assimilation of "Western civilization," i. e., capitalism.
 Between these two poles, there are intermediate, diffused Menshevik-S.R.-liberal tendencies which gravitate toward bourgeois democracy.

-Within the very ranks of that so-called "classless" society, there unquestionably exist groupings exactly similar to those in the bureaucracy, only less sharply expressed and in inverse proportion: conscious capitalist tendencies distinguish mainly the prosperous part of the Kolkhozos and are characteristic of only a small minority of the population.
+Within the very ranks of that so-called "classless" society, there unquestionably exist groupings exactly similar to those in the bureaucracy, only less sharply expressed and in inverse proportions: conscious capitalist tendencies distinguish mainly the prosperous part of the kolkhozes and are characteristic of only a small minority of the population.
 But this layer provides itself with a wide base for petty bourgeois tendencies of accumulating personal wealth at the expense of general poverty, and are consciously encouraged by the bureaucracy.

-Aton this system of mounting antagonisms, trespassing ever more on the social equilibrium, the Thermidorian eligarchy, today reduced mainly to Stalin's Bonapartist clique, hangs on by terroristic methods.
+Atop this system of mounting antagonisms, trespassing ever more on the social equilibrium, the Thermidorian oligarchy, to\ \